Glossary

 Degraded snapshot#degraded-snapshot

-A market snapshot in which 3 or more of the 6 weight-bearing market signals are null.
-Cron jobs that send email alerts and tweets refuse to fire on a degraded snapshot · this prevents Galaxy Mind from broadcasting decisions based on the all-null fallback (score=50, tier=WARM) during multi-day upstream outages.
+A market snapshot in which 4 or more of the 8 weight-bearing market signals are null.
+Cron jobs that send email alerts refuse to fire on a degraded snapshot · this prevents Galaxy Mind from broadcasting decisions based on the all-null fallback (score=50, tier=WARM) during multi-day upstream outages.

 Allocation engine vocabulary